TheMisterFish/discord-download-request-bot/PRIVACY_POLICY.md

 # Privacy Policy

-This privacy policy explains how our Discord bot collects, uses, and protects information.
+This privacy policy explains how our Discord bot collects, and uses information.

 ## Information Collection and Use